Each session is tailored to you for your needs and to your aims for the session.

 Relaxation Massage Therapy

-In times of mental, emotional or physical stress, or for general well-being and health maintenance, relaxation bodywork is intended to assist in the balancing of the stress response, to assist in calming the nervous system, and to bring the client back into feelings of greater balance and stability.
+In times of mental, emotional or physical stress, or for general well-being and health maintenance, relaxation bodywork is intended to assist in the balancing of the stress response, to assist in calming the nervous system, and to bring a feeling of greater balance and stability.

-The benefits of massage for mental health and well-being has been widely and undeniably proven with significant positive holistic shifts within a persons sense of self, mentally, emotionally and physiologically.
+The benefits of massage for mental health and well-being have been widely and undeniably proven with significant positive holistic shifts within a persons sense of self; mentally, emotionally and physiologically.

 The term 'psychosomatic' refers to the relationship of the 'psyche' (the soul/mind/spirit) and the 'soma' (the physical body).
 Psychosomatic Therapy, founded by the late Hermann Müller, focuses on a clients' ability to connect with their own sense of self and self-alignment that is guided by the observation and study of the body's shape, posture, and the condition that it is currently in.
 Our physical body holds our history.
 Questions are asked of the client to encourage the engagement in self-analysis through the body, honouring life experiences and how their body has formed its current presentation.
 It is a process where a clients' curiosity, self-compassion, appropriate self-care and connection are key.

 It is a modality that is well-coupled with remedial bodywork to assist in postural alignment, the release and relief of tension (mental, emotional and physical) and also provides a unique and individual experience for those who are curious about their bodymind communication on a deeper level.